DigitalFuturesOCADU/TinyFilmFestival/README.md

 ```

 Key characteristics:
-- One animation track per player
+- One animation track can be played at a time
 - Swap animations at any time
 - Independent playback control
 - Must call `update()` in loop